akshatd/me599/hw3/akshat_hwk3_p2_notes.md

 \end{aligned}
 $$

-Using this additional pole, we can update our PID gains in the following way:
+Using this additional term, we can update our PID gains in the following way:

 $$
 \begin{aligned}